October 23, 2024

 Risk considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
-These risks are heightened in emerging markets.
-Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
 Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.
-High yield (junk) bonds have lower credit ratings and are subject to greater risk of default and greater principal risk.
+Although Treasuries are considered free from credit risk they are subject to other types of risks.
+These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.

 General Disclosures